Assassination of Inejirō Asanuma: Yamaguchi's imprisonment and suicide

 Following the assassination, Yamaguchi was arrested and imprisoned awaiting trial.
 Throughout his imprisonment, he remained calm and composed and freely gave extensive testimony to police.
 Yamaguchi consistently asserted that he had acted alone and without any direction from others.
-Finally, on November 2, he wrote "Long live the Emperor" (天皇陛下万歳, tennōheika banzai) and "Would that I had seven lives to give for my country" (七生報国, shichisei hōkoku) on the wall of his cell using toothpaste, the latter a reference to the last words of 14th-century samurai Kusunoki Masasue, and hanged himself with knotted bed sheets.
+Finally, on 2 November, he wrote "Long live the Emperor" (天皇陛下万歳, tennōheika banzai) and "Would that I had seven lives to give for my country" (七生報国, shichishō hōkoku) on the wall of his cell using toothpaste, the latter a reference to the last words of 14th-century samurai Kusunoki Masasue, and hanged himself with knotted bed sheets.
+He was found hanging at 8:31 p.m. and was apparently still alive at the time, but was pronounced dead three hours later after unsuccessful attempts to revive him by artificial respiration.